F-Zero

 F-Zero GX takes place 1 year after F-Zero X with Captain Falcon being the winner of the previous F-Zero Grand Prix.

-Captain Falcon begins training for the Grand Prix, followed by racing his rival, Samurai Goroh, in a desert canyon.
-When he goes to Bet Race & Dollars to relax, he is forced by Silver Neelsen to enter the bet race under the disguise of 'Famicom'.
 After winning said bet race, Falcon notices Black Shadow attacking the Lightning area on the news.
 Falcon makes his way to stop him, but is delayed by a group of thugs led by Michael Chain.
 After dealing with Chain's gang, Falcon enters a facility to save Jody Summer.
 He must escape the facility before the core detonates, with said facility going into lock-down procedures.
 With Jody out of harm's way, and reunited with John Tanaka, Falcon confronts Black Shadow.
-The evil overlord, with the help of Blood Falcon, bind Falcon and traps him inside his vehicle, strapping a bomb to the Blue Falcon that will detonate if the Blue Falcon goes below 700 km/h.
-Falcon manages to survive by driving the vehicle straight off an unfinished road and right under a crane, knocking the bomb off.

-Falcon later attends the Grand Prix, racing against many pilots including Blood Falcon and Black Shadow.
-Falcon wins the Grand Prix and receives the champion's belt.
-He witnesses Black Shadow being punished by his master, Deathborn, for his incompetence.
-Deathborn challenges Falcon to a one-on-one race for ownership of both belts, Falcon’s champion belt and Deathborn’s champion belt from the Underworld Grand Prix.
-Before said race occurs, Deathborn reveals his plan to take over the universe, revealing the energies of light and dark are condensed in each belt, and that when combined, provide ultimate power that will turn him into a god-like being, able to lay waste to Falcon's galaxy.
+Before the race, Deathborn reveals that Falcon’s champion belt and Deathborn’s champion belt are the energies of light and dark condensed in each belt, and that when combined, provide ultimate power that will turn the owner into a god-like being.
+Deathborn plans to conquer the entire galaxy.
 Falcon races against Deathborn and defeats him.
 With both belts united into one, Falcon vows to keep winning so he can protect the belt from the forces of evil.

 An arcade cabinet F-Zero AX is an arcade version of F-Zero GX.
 It features 14 playable vehicles and 6 race tracks.
 Players could plug a Gamecube memory card with an F-Zero GX save on the memory card to have a chance to win the AX-exclusive pilots, their vehicles, and tracks for use in GX.